flexpilot-ai/.github/README.md

 ## 🎯 Our Mission

 We're building the future of AI-powered development tools that respect developer choice and freedom.
-Flexpilot empowers developers to use their preferred Large Language Models while coding in VS Code while retaining the native UI experience.
+Flexpilot empowers developers to use their preferred Large Language Models when coding in VS Code while retaining the native UI experience.

 ## Get Involved